icodewith-ai/galactic-invaders/README.md

 - [Cursor](https://www.cursor.com/) (using various models)
 - ChatGPT
 - Git / GitHub

+## AI Prompts
+I kicked off the prompting with: “Build a 2D space shooter game.”
+Two days later, I was deep into the project.
+You can check out a [snapshot of my prompts](./assets/first-couple-of-days-prompts.md) from those first couple of days.
+I’m still refining the game—it’s a work in progress.
+There’s no such thing as “one-shot prompting” to get results like this.
+You have to put in the work and iterate.

 ## License
 This project is open source and available for personal and educational use.
 Enjoy the game and feel free [contact me](mailto:marcelo@redpillbluepillstudios.com) with updates, bugs or feedback! 🚀